frogstar-world-b/ChatGPT-Prompt-Engineering/README.md

 # ChatGPT-Prompt-Engineering

+## Credit

-The notebooks are inspired by the [youtube series](https://www.youtube.com/playlist?list=PL0CKhH7olKJAEjDPF3GKRoM2qP4HsyOF2) and corresponding [DeepLearning.AI course](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) on the topic of prompt engineering.
+The notebooks follow the free lessons offered in the [youtube series](https://www.youtube.com/playlist?list=PL0CKhH7olKJAEjDPF3GKRoM2qP4HsyOF2) by Isa Fulford and Andrew Ng, although I sometimes use different examples.
+There is also a corresponding [DeepLearning.AI course](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) on the topic of prompt engineering.
 They cover best practices for prompt engineering and demonstrate how to use LLM APIs for a range of tasks, including:

 - Summarization (e.g., condensing user reviews for conciseness)
 - Inference (e.g., sentiment analysis, topic extraction)
 - Text transformation (e.g., translation, spelling and grammar correction)
 - Text expansion (e.g., automated email composition)
-- Building a custom chatbot

 ## Requirements